 The best scenario here is that you have a poet on staff who spends several hours a day staring out the window drinking coffee, wishing he were able to spend his time writing.
 Get him educated on SEO and divert that wasted time toward your company blog, and you could have a good set up.

 In the real world, you may have someone who is a pretty good writer on staff, but they probably have plenty of work to keep them busy.
-You’ll have to find someone to step on and take on that extra day’s work each week.
+You’ll have to find someone to step up and take on that extra day’s work each week.
 Will there be additional costs?

 There will probably also be a learning curve.
 Unless you have an actual blogger on your team, the chosen blogger will have to learn to use your software.